lightning/bolts/02-peer-protocol.md

 `minimum-depth` before sending this message.
 The sender MUST encode the block position of the funding transaction into `channel-id`.
-If the sender has already received `funding_locked` from the other node, it MUST fail the channel if its own `channel-id` does not match the received.
+If the sender has already received `funding_locked` from the other node, it MAY fail the channel if its own `channel-id` does not match the
+received: otherwise it MUST ignore the `funding_locked` message.
+The sender MAY re-transmit `funding_locked` if the `channel-id` changes.

 The sender MUST set `next-per-commitment-point` to the per-commitment point to be used for the following commitment transaction, derived as specified in
 [BOLT #3](03-transactions.md#per-commitment-secret-requirements).

-If the recipient has already sent `funding_locked` it MUST fail the channel if `channel-id` does not match the `channel-id` it sent.
+If the recipient has already sent `funding_locked` it MAY fail the channel if `channel-id` does not match the `channel-id` it sent, otherwise it SHOULD ignore the `funding_locked` message.
+If the recipient has received previous `funding_locked` message, it MUST ignore it in favor of the new `funding_locked`.

 The sender MUST set `announcement-node-signature` and `announcement-bitcoin-signature` to the signatures for the `channel_announcement` message, or all zeroes if it does not want the